sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 * Publishing Stream Initiation Requests (XEP-0137): Provides ability to stream information between two XMPP entities.
 * PubSub Collection Nodes (XEP-0248): Nested topics for specialization to the leaf node level.
 * Security Labels In Pub/Sub (XEP-0314): Enables tagging data with classification categories.
-* PubSub Since (XEP-nnnn): Persists published items, which may be useful
+* PubSub Since (XEP-0312): Persists published items, which may be useful
 * PubSub Chaining (XEP-0253): Federation of publishing nodes enabling a publish node of one server to be a subscriber to a publishing node of another server
 * Easy User Onboarding (XEP-401): Simplified client registration